TN: 9 people killed after wall collapse due to heavy rainfall

 Rescue personnel have retrieved nine bodies, police said.

-Reportedly, due to heavy splash in the state all the schools and colleges in Tamil Nadu and Puducherry have been declared to remain shut today, after the weather forcast.
+Reportedly, due to heavy splash in the state, all the schools and colleges in Tamil Nadu and Puducherry have been declared to remain shut today, after the weather forecast.

 Tamil Nadu rains: Schools, colleges to remain shut today; flood alert issued